Location: Nanaimo (345.209)

 Final Exam (20%): TBA [Part passage analysis /essay]

 Please note that this schedule is subject to change as the term progresses.
-See the changes to the group presentations in red.
+See the changes to the group presentations (and other changes) in red.

 Attendance and syllabus handout